Rizz-Vizz/Rizz-Vizz/README.md

 </picture>

 *I am an electronics engineer and full-stack developer specializing in both low-level hardware design and modern software architectures.
-My expertise spans RTL design for FPGAs, multi-layer PCB routing, and the development of scalable web platforms and browser extensions.*
+My expertise spans RTL design for FPGAs, multi-layer PCB routing, and the development of scalable web platforms and browser extensions.
+Currently Building a single-cycle RISC-V CPU core from scratch in Verilog to execute cross-compiled C programs on FPGA hardware.*

 > *Beyond the world of engineering and code, I am also a published author and a poet.*